TrueData™ SURVEYS

 But the magic happens when you segment that data.
 Break down scores by interaction type: ordering, website navigation, customer service, etc. This helps you identify high-effort hotspots and understand how different parts of the experience stack up.

-Say checkout has a higher CES than returns — that’s a cue to look closer at cart design, payment workflows, or shipping options.
+Say checkout has a higher CES than returns.
+That’s a cue to look closer at cart design, payment workflows, or shipping options.
 Over time, tracking your CES data reveals whether your fixes are working and where new friction is emerging.

-It’s not just about knowing your score — it’s about understanding why it’s happening, and how to reduce effort moving forward.
+It’s not just about knowing your score, it’s about understanding why it’s happening, and how to reduce effort moving forward.

 Turning CES Survey Results into Actionable Insights